jrkoch127/agu-harvester/README.md

 In order to accomplish this second task, I first conducted some data cleanup and transformation.
 I cleaned up some HTML in the abstracts and titles, and made some transformations, such as generating the affilliations to include ORCIDs, and stringing together publication information.
 Then, I grouped together the authors and affiliations for each paper, and joined them to their respective papers by "PaperID".

 Finally, I converted each metadata point to a list, and zipped them together into individual records.
-At that point, I was able to convert the data set to json, and run each json record through the ADS Serializer, transforming the json records into ADS Tagged Format.
+At that point, I was able to convert the data set to json, and run each json record through the ADS PyIngest Serializer, transforming the json records into ADS Tagged Format.

- <insert info about serializer here.
+ADS [PyIngest](https://github.com/adsabs/adsabs-pyingest) is a collection of python parsers, validators, and serializers for the ADS Ingest Pipeline.
+Working with my team, I found that the PyIngest Classic Serializer gave me the best way to parse my json records and transform them into ADS Tagged Format records.
+It was wonderfully easy to use and helped me accomplish my goal of creating ADS Tagged records for ingest into the collection.

 At last, I completed my goal of curating the AGU Fall Meeting 2021 records, and sent them to our Data Ingest and Curation expert on the ADS Team for ingest.

 </details>

+## Version 2

+After successfully harvesting data, transforming it, and curating the papers for ADS ingest, I went back to refine my python and make sure it would be repeatable in future for other AGU meetings we want to ingest.
+Running my script again, I kept having issues with the Confex API in that it was performing too slowly when trying to retrieve the Role/Affiliation metadata.
+With this in mind, I created a workaround, "Version 2" that I could use in the event my original script isn't getting the data I need for future meetings.

+Version 2 is mostly unchanged from the original, except for the middle section where I connect to the Roles API.
+Where in the first version, I dump the role results to an excel file, in this version I save individual json files for each role.
+Then I will load the data into an excel sheet and resume my original process.
+This of course had me saving over 100K json files, but on the upside it was easier to pause and resume my API requests as needed.
+It took me a few days to completely obtain all the json files, but if it's performing as needed, I can easily use this as a backup plan.